bSI-InfraRoom/MVD-Infra-Test-Instructions/E2a-TRST/TSTP/Dataset/README.md

 The detailed structure of placement is specified as follows.

 ![alt text](Turnout_Placement.png)
-*Placement of track turnout panel*
+*Fig. 1 Placement of track turnout panel*
 ![alt text](Turnout_Element_Placement.png)
-*Placement of elements in track turnout panel*
+*Fig. 2 Placement of elements in track turnout panel*

 It is required to define Product Type Geometry for IfcTrackElement.SLEEPER, IfcMechnicalFastener.RAILFASTENING and IfcMechnicalFastener.RAILJOINT.
 The geometry of IfcMechnicalFastener.RAILFASTENING and IfcMechnicalFastener.RAILJOINT as boxes that are placed according to the drawing.